-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5. and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: \ 2011 undergraduate class who graduated between July 1, 2098 and June 30, 2011 who started at your institution as first-time students and received a bachelor's degree between July 1, 2010 and June 30, 2011.
+Include: \ 2019 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2018 and June 30, 2019.